 For a long time, there was a need for a standard method to develop stress intensification factors (SIFs or i-factors) for ASME piping components and joints.
 At the time, the B31 Code books provided SIFs for various standard fittings and joints but did not provide guidance on how to conduct further research on existing SIFs or how to establish SIFs for nonstandard and other standard fittings or joints.

-ASME B 31J is the outcome of a recent research by MDC on current manufacturing practices in the SIF and k-factor test procedures, to provide a consistent and up-to-date table of SIFs and k-factors for metallic piping components.
+ASME B31J is the outcome of recent research by MDC on current manufacturing practices in the SIF and k-factor test procedures, to provide a consistent and up-to-date table of SIFs and k-factors for metallic piping components.

-ASME B 31J provides a standard approach for the development of SIFs, k-factors, and sustained stress multipliers for piping components and joints of all types, including standard, nonstandard, and proprietary fittings.
-However, this code still does not cover fittings which have D/T ratio greater than 100 for which we have to be dependent on FEA analysis.
+ASME B31J provides a standard approach for the development of SIFs, k-factors, and sustained stress multipliers for piping components and joints of all types, including standard, nonstandard, and proprietary fittings.
+However, this code still does not cover fittings that have a D/T ratio greater than 100 for which we have to be dependent on FEA analysis.

-So in nutshell, The code ASME B31J-2017 offers us revised, more accurate SIFs and flexibility factors for tees, bends and reducers.
-By using these revised SIFs and flexibilities, the stress analysis results become more accurate.
+So in nutshell, The code ASME B31J-2017 offers us revised, more accurate SIFs and flexibility factors for tees, bends, and reducers.
+By using these revised SIFs and flexibilities, the pipe stress analysis results become more accurate.

 Now the question is How to use it in START-PROF Software?

 Very easy.
-No additional software or model convertion is needed.
+No additional software or model conversion is needed.
 Just turn on this checkbox:

 ASME B31J covers only standard straight tees and D/t less than 100.
-For nonstandard tees, for example lateral and tees with D/t greater than 100 Nozzle-FEM software can be used.
-It can calculate SIF and k-factors which can be used in START-PROF software using nonstandard tee.
+For nonstandard tees, for example, lateral and tees with D/t greater than 100 Nozzle-FEM software can be used.
+It can calculate SIF and k-factors which can be used in START-PROF software using a nonstandard tee.

-In the next version 4.84 the NOZZLE-FEM software will be embedded into START-PROF and allow to calculate using FEM methods SIF and k-factors for tees.
-Also embedded NOZZLE-FEM will allow to calculate nozzle flexibility and check nozzle stresses using FEM.
+In the next version 4.84, the NOZZLE-FEM software will be embedded into START-PROF and allow to calculate using FEM methods SIF and k-factors for tees.
+Also, embedded NOZZLE-FEM will allow us to calculate of nozzle flexibility and check nozzle stresses using FEM.